-Applications will be accepted only if they follow the form specified in the application package.
+Applications will be accepted only if they follow the form specified in the application packages, which inpackage.
 Application packages, which include a copy of the application form, the regulatory ordinance, pertinent charter sections, the feasibility study and the selection criteria, may be obtained from the City Counselor.
 Municipal Building, Sixth and Broadway, Columbia, Missouri 65201.